TLabAltoh/VR_Classroom/README.md

 - Download object from external server (using AssetBundle)
 - Control of object sharing from the teacher's side

+## Note
+- Since ``` 28a838d ```, we have changed to manage libraries in projects by submodules.
+This may cause problems with git pulls for users who cloned the repository before ``` 28a838d ```.
+In that case, please consider cloning a new repository, also, if you pull changes in the future, please run ``` git submodule update init ``` to update the submodule to the version recommended by the project.

 ## Documentation
 [click here (hackmd)](https://hackmd.io/4d4vad8jT_igwNi_5GZrEQ)